Calendar year 2023

 Introduction

-This annual release contains the Department for Education's official measures of participation in education training and employment and NEET (not in education, employment or training) for 16 to 18 year olds in England.
+This annual release contains the Department for Education's official measures of participation in education training and employment and NEET (not in education, employment or training) in England, academic age 16 to 18.

 Revisions to previous estimates